gluester/Basalt-Skript/README.md

+Friendly reminder that everything here is completely untested

 # Basalt-Skript
 Basalt is a Skript API, which acts like a Skript addon, adding random things.
 End goal is to replace at least one Skript plugin.
 ## REQUIRES...